aravindhnivas/ChemXploreML-docs/home/index.md

-# Home Interface
+# Home

-The home interface is the main entry point of the ChemXploreML application.
-It provides access to all major features and functionalities of the application.
+Welcome to ChemXploreML, a versatile desktop application designed for implementing machine learning techniques in chemistry.
+This tool simplifies the process of molecular property prediction, offering a comprehensive suite of features for data preprocessing, analysis, and model training.

 ![Home Interface](/screenshots/home/cxml-home.png)

-## Overview
+## Main Interface

-The home interface is designed to be intuitive and user-friendly, allowing you to:
+The main interface serves as the central hub for all application functionalities, providing easy access to:

-- Load molecular data files
+- **File Loading**: Import molecular data in various formats.
-- Access molecular analysis tools
-- Perform dimensionality reduction
-- Train machine learning models
-- Configure application settings

-## Navigation

-The interface is organized into several key sections:

-1. **File Operations**: Located at the top of the interface, allowing you to load and save molecular data files
-2. **Analysis Tools**: Provides access to various molecular analysis features
-3. **ML Features**: Contains tools for dimensionality reduction and machine learning model training
-4. **Settings**: Access to application configuration and preferences
+- **Molecular Analysis**: Analyze and visualize chemical structures.
+- **Embedding Generation**: Create molecular embeddings using advanced models.
+- **Dimensionality Reduction**: Reduce data complexity for better visualization and analysis.
+- **Machine Learning**: Train, optimize, and evaluate predictive models.

 ## Getting Started

-To begin using ChemXploreML:

-1. Start by loading your molecular data file using the file operations section
-2. Choose the appropriate analysis or ML tool based on your needs
-3. Configure any necessary parameters in the settings section
-4. Execute your desired operations

-For detailed information about each feature, please refer to their respective documentation sections.
+To begin exploring the capabilities of ChemXploreML, click the **Get Started** button.
+This will guide you through the initial steps of loading your data and accessing the analysis tools.
+For more detailed instructions on each feature, refer to the corresponding sections of this documentation.